State

 There is no U.S. Senate race in Pennsylvania.
 Pennsylvania will elect 17 members to its U.S. House delegation.

-Four women U.S. House incumbents, all Democrats, are running for reelection: Madeleine Dean (PA-4), Mary Gay Scanlon (PA-5), Chrissy Houlahan (PA-6), and Summer Lee (PA-12).
-The average raised by the Democratic women seeking reelection is lower than the average raised by the Democratic men seeking reelection.
-Lee has raised the largest share of her funds from small contributions of the women seeking reelection, with 29%.
+Four women U.S. House incumbents, all Democrats, are running for reelection in Pennsylvania: Madeleine Dean (PA-4), Mary Gay Scanlon (PA-5), Chrissy Houlahan (PA-6), and Summer Lee (PA-12).
+The average raised by these Democratic women seeking reelection is lower than the average raised by the Democratic men seeking reelection to the U.S. House.
+Lee has raised the largest share of her funds from small contributions of the women seeking reelection with 33%.
+No Republican women serve in the Pennsylvania congressional delegation.

-A large field of candidates is competing in PA-3, an open seat considered to be “Solidly Democratic” by The Cook Political Report.
-Campaign finance data are available for two Democratic women and eight Democratic men for this seat.
-The money race is led by a man—Sharif Street—who has raised $630,545.
+Many candidates are competing in PA-3, which is an open seat considered to be “Solidly Democratic” by The Cook Political Report.
+Campaign finance data are available for two Democratic women and five Democratic men for this seat.
+The money chase is led by Sharif Street (D); he has raised $805,196.

 This statistic is the average total amount raised to date from individuals (including self-financing).